 We got picked up from the Auckland airport by a Saudi Arabian couple.
-For the next five days, we learned from our hosts what life in Saudi was like for a woman.
+For the next five days, we learned from our hosts what life in Saudi was like for women.
 Our couchsurfing host in Auckland, New Zealand came from a middle class family in Saudi Arabia.
-After obtaining a tourist and then a […]
+After obtaining a tourist and then a student […]

 One bright afternoon, on a small island in the middle of the ocean, where palm trees dropped coconuts and crows squawked and played, an ordinary day was taking course.
 Over calm, emerald water, a ferry glided up to the pier.
 Three foreign women stepped off, accompanied by a man who lived on the island, […]